- Asset Pricing and Investments

 In the first semester, the foundations are built for the subsequent specialization.
-All three courses in the first semester are mandatory and common across the two tracks (Corporate Finance and Investment Management).
+All courses in the first semester are mandatory and common across the two tracks (Corporate Finance and Investment Management).

 In addition to the three core elective courses, students have the freedom to choose the remaining five courses according to their preferences.
 Some students may want to specialize further by taking more CF or IM core electives, others may prefer to broaden their perspectives by taking courses outside of finance.

 Please note that the course offering is subject to change.

 - Electives at SSE (including courses from other SSE Master programs)

 - Electives at Stockholm School of Entrepreneurship (SSES)